Can I change information from my LOI to application?

 PCORI provides templates for certain portions of the application.
 Do I have to use these templates or may I create my own templates?

 PCORI requires applicants to use the templates provided for the current funding cycle.
 Templates are available in the Funding Center.
 Please be sure to use the templates for the specific PCORI Funding Announcement (PFA) and cycle you are applying to, as templates may vary from PFA to PFA and cycle to cycle.
-Additional information can be found in the Application Guidelines.
+Additional information can be found in the Submission Instructions (formerly known as Application Guidelines).

 Do I need to use the PCORI Dissemination & Implementation Framework to guide my project plan?